jinja2cpp/Jinja2Cpp/README.md

 In order to use Jinja2Cpp in your project you have to:
 * Clone the Jinja2Cpp repository
 * Build it according with the instructions
-* Link with your project.
+* Link to your project.

 Usage of Jinja2Cpp in the code is pretty simple:
 1. Declare the jinja2::Template object: